ionos-deploy-now/documentation/content/docs/deploy-php-apps.md

 editable: true
 ---

-# Deploy PHP Apps via GitHub
+# Deploy PHP apps via GitHub

 Once you have connected Deploy Now to your repository, you will notice that we have injected a `deploy-now.yaml` file into `.github/workflows/`.
 This file defines how the GitHub Actions workflow is set up.
 You can make changes to this file to customize the workflow.